-QBE Insurance Malaysia recorded a strong financial performance in 2016.
+QBE Insurance Malaysia recorded a strong financial performance in 2017.
 This performance is a testament to the strength of the company and the implementation of an effective strategy along with a collaborative underwriting and distribution culture.
-We believe this result is a milestone in the journey to delivering steady increases in QBE Malaysia's fundamental value, even in the face of challenging market conditions.
-I am confident that our strategic execution and solid foundation will allow us to meet the challenges and also grasp the opportunities that lie ahead.
+This result is a collaborative effort of each and every employee of our organization as the overall general insurance market presented difficult market conditions.
+I am optimistic about our ability to deliver into the future as we have set the proper foundation to execute in the coming years.